MatiasVL/eurderProject/gui/README.md

     - phoneNumber (value object)
 - Make sure all validation rules still apply.
 - The id should never be editable.
-- Clicking the Cancel button should automatically navigate back to the users.Customer Detail page.
+- Clicking the Cancel button should automatically navigate back to the domain.users.Customer Detail page.
 - Additionally (not optionally):
     - Add an 'Edit' button on the Item detail's page that, upon being clicked, redirects to the customer's edit page.
     - In the overview of the customers, make sure that the edit buttons go to the edit page of that customer.